 Complementary spatial plans that support inclusive growth and investment in an active portfolio of strategic sites.

-To develop complementary spatial plans that collectively reflect a shared ambition to tackle the climate emergency and achieve inclusive growth and to support delivery of this growth through investment in an active portfolio of strategic sites.
+To develop complementary spatial plans that collectively reflect a shared ambition to tackle the climate emergency, achieve inclusive growth and well-designed places, and to support delivery of this growth through investment in an active portfolio of strategic sites.

 What success will look like

-Economic, environmental and social priorities are positively addressed in all spatial plans to support ambitions to tackle the climate emergency and achieve inclusive growth and that policy implications / alignments are considered across administrative boundaries.
+Economic, environmental and social priorities are positively addressed in all spatial plans to support ambitions to tackle the climate emergency, achieve inclusive growth and quality place-making, and that policy implications / alignments are considered across administrative boundaries.